pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 So I decided to explore my hobbies instead.
 I’d always been interested in music and the creative industry in general.
 Returning to China and finding a music-related job seemed like the best option.
 Around that time, many Chinese tech companies had just started investing heavily in music, and fresh grads with no experience could still get a surprising amount of responsibility.
 My parents would probably find that more acceptable than a job in some underground studio across the Pacific.

 In hindsight, it was indeed a good idea to start one’s first job in China with an undergraduate degree in 2018.
 If you spent another 2 or 3 years on a graduate degree, you’d be entering the job market in 2020–2021 - more graduates, fewer jobs.
-If you were lucky, you might land a job not much worse than your peers' 2018 position - assuming you didn’t mind that they were now your manager.
+If you were lucky, you might land a job not much worse than your peers' 2018 position - assuming you didn’t mind that they would be your manager.

 My roommate left for a summer internship, and kindly tasked her partner with checking on my wellbeing while she’s away.
 It was a peaceful summer, I didn’t do much other than experimenting with music and casually applying for jobs.
 I never paid attention to career events and didn’t even know what a“grad scheme” was.
 I applied for a job at TikTok Shanghai, which turned out to be an experienced-hire position, but I suppose the HR appreciated my lack of interest in salary negotiation.
 I landed in their global music team, where I would later work across data, product, and music content.